tanmay-bhat/gitops-demo/README.md

 - Same goes with other configs also, just edit the values section with the new changes.

 <aside>
 💡 For the demo purpose, argocd is configured with no auth.
-This should be done in Production.
+This should not be done in Production.

 </aside>